torusresearch/pvss/README.md

-# pvss
-Publicly Verifiable Secret Sharing, and more..
+# Publicly Verifiable Secret Sharing, and more..

 ```
 go test ./pvss/*.go